amm-ethan/CodingTest/README.md

   to import data from csv or xml files.

 - GET   api/transactions/
-  - to get transactions. this GET support Pagination,Searching,Flitering and Ordering.
+  - to get transactions. this GET support pagination, searching, flitering and ordering.
 (Check Swagger for parameters)
-  - Date format must be in yyyy-MM-dd
+  - date format must be in yyyy-MM-dd

 - GET   api/transactions/by-currency/{currency}
   - to get transactions by currency type.

 - GET   api/transactions/by-date-range/{fromDate}/{toDate}
   - to get transactions by date range.
-Date format must be in yyyy-MM-dd
+  - date format must be in yyyy-MM-dd

 - GET   api/transactions/by-status/{status}
   - to get transactions by date range.
 This accept both short form and long forms.
 (Either A or Accepted is accepted)